-- 35. There shall be a President, a Deputy President, an Honorary Secretary and an Honorary Treasurer of the Association, all of whom shall be members of the Association.
-The President shall hold office for the term of three years, the Deputy President two years, not renewable in either case.
+36. There shall be a President, a Deputy President, an Honorary Secretary and an Honorary Treasurer of the Association, all of whom shall be members of the Association.
+The President shall hold office for the term of three years, the Deputy President three years, not renewable in either case.
+The term of office of the President and Deputy President should not run concurrently.
 The Honorary Secretary and the Honorary Treasurer shall hold office for a period of three years, renewable for one further period of three years, provided that they remain members of the Association.
 Neither the Honorary Secretary nor the Honorary Treasurer may serve for longer than six years consecutively, and an Honorary Secretary or Honorary Treasurer who has served six consecutive years shall not be eligible for re-election until at least a year has passed from the expiry date of their term of office.
-The Honorary Officers shall be liable at any time to be removed from office by an Extraordinary Resolution of the Association. - 36.
-On the completion of the period of office of the President or Deputy President, the Honorary Secretary or the Honorary Treasurer for the time being the Association shall by Ordinary Resolution fill the vacated office by a vote of the members of the Association in General Meeting.
+The Honorary Officers shall be liable at any time to be removed from office by an Extraordinary Resolution of the Association.

+37. On the completion of the period of office of the President or Deputy President, the Honorary Secretary or the Honorary Treasurer for the time being the Association shall by Ordinary Resolution fill the vacated office by a vote of the members of the Association in General Meeting.